 The clinical evaluation of students will be recorded as satisfactory/unsatisfactory.
 Satisfactory achievement is required to pass each course.
 Unsatisfactory clinical achievement implies failure to meet the clinical objectives or core abilities and thus means a grade of failure for the course.
-Prior to performing technical skills in the clinical setting, the student must achieve a satisfactory validation by instructors or by the staff in the Healthcare Clinical Skills Lab.
+Prior to performing technical skills in the clinical setting, the student must achieve satisfactory validation by instructors or by the staff in the Healthcare Clinical Skills Lab.

-Students will be evaluated mid-clinical in meeting the program outcomes as well as LTC's Core Abilities and then again in the final evaluation of the Practicum.
+Students will be evaluated mid-clinical in meeting the program outcomes as well as LC's Institutional Learning Outcomes and then again in the final evaluation of the Practicum.